-Decisions of the Judicial Council shall be final and an administrative dispute may be initiated against them, otherwise provided by defined by the this Law.
+Decisions of the Judicial Council shall be final and an administrative dispute may be initiated against them, unless otherwise provided for by this Law.

-When it decides on the appointment of judges and court presidents, the Judicial Council shall take into account the proportional representation of ethnic minorities and other national minority communities as well as gender-balanced representation.
+When it decides on the appointment of judges and court presidents, the Judicial Council shall take into account the proportional representation of ethnic minorities and other national minority communities, as well as gender-balanced representation.